 Parent tip: Richardson keeps this park in excellent shape year-round.
 Visit on a weekday morning for the quietest experience — weekends fill up fast once word spread about the inclusive playground.

-Good to know: playground, swings, trails, fishing pond, pavilion, restrooms.
+Good to know: playground, trails, fishing pier, sand volleyball.

 How we picked these